Short Rate vs Pro Rata Cancellation: How Insurance Refunds Work

 • Canceling at renewal avoids any short rate penalty entirely

-• Use the break-even test to determine if mid-term cancellation saves you money
+• Use the break-even test to decide if mid-term cancellation saves money

 Compare Car Insurance Rates in Ohio